Malaysia Airlines Flight 370 disappearance theories: MH17 and QZ8501 connections

-Physically improbable theories
+Physically impossible theories

 The theory that MH370 may have been consumed by a black hole received considerable attention when Don Lemon asked, on CNN, whether it was "preposterous" that it could have happened.
 Lemon was criticised for this by former U.S. Department of Transportation Inspector General Mary Schiavo, who, while appearing on CNN, said that "...a small black hole would suck in our entire universe so we know it's not that."
-TheWire.com (which "wasn't satisfied" with Schiavo's answer) obtained detailed reasons why a black hole couldn't swallow a plane from Columbia University astronomy professor David J. Helfand and Peter Michelson, a professor of physics at Stanford University.
+TheWire.com (which "wasn't satisfied" with Schiavo's answer) obtained detailed reasons why a black hole could not swallow a plane from Columbia University astronomy professor David J. Helfand and Peter Michelson, a professor of physics at Stanford University.

 Another hypothesis is that a meteor might have struck the plane; however, the statistical probability for this is extremely low.

 In March 2018, around the fourth anniversary of Flight 370's disappearance, an individual received strange voicemails and texts with coordinates of a location in Indonesia somewhat close to where Flight 370 vanished.
-The voicemails, in Morse code, alluded to an alien abduction.
-This generated significant media attention, as the man who received the texts and voicemails also claimed that someone had showed up and taken pictures of his house, although this was never conclusively verified.
-The calls were placed using a VOIP service and were traced to two hotels in Port Blair, though the identity of the caller remains uncertain.
+The voicemails, coded in the NATO Phonetic Alphabet, alluded to an alien abduction.
+This generated significant media attention, as the man who received the texts and voicemails also claimed that someone had shown up and taken pictures of his house, although this was never conclusively verified.
+The calls were placed using a VoIP service and were traced to two hotels in Port Blair, though the identity of the caller remains uncertain.
 Investigators dismissed the phone calls as most likely being a prank or hoax.